camdecoster/camdecoster.github.io/src/content/blog/calculate-the-zoom-transform-between-two-scales-in-d3.md

 console.log(`Scale is ${k}, X translation is ${x}, Y translation is ${y}`);
 ```

-**Zoom** ties in well with **Scale**. **Zoom** catches zoom events, calculates the new transform, and can be configured to update a scale after a zoom event takes place, using the `rescaleX` and `rescaleY` methods.
+**Zoom** ties in well with **Scale**. **Zoom** catches zoom events, calculates the new transform, and can be configured to update a scale after a zoom event takes place, using the `rescaleX{:js}` and `rescaleY{:js}` methods.
 These methods essentially undo the current transform to get to the original state, and then apply the new transform.
 In this way, the scale is updated to show the panned/zoomed data on the chart.

 ```javascript
 // Rescale the dataScale during a zoom event